rieckpil/progmot/content/post/writing-a-book-remotely.md

 - integration with GitHub/Dropbox for the manuscript
 - fair pricing with 80% royalties for the authors
 - payout via PayPal and support for multiple authors
-- no payment/tax implications for the author: Leanpub acts as the merchant of record and takes ownership for the payment and tax handling (something I should have also favored for [my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/))
+- no payment/tax implications for the authors: Leanpub acts as the merchant of record and takes ownership for the payment and tax handling (something I should have also favored for [my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/))

 Leanpub is also built around the "Publish Early, Publish Often" concept.
 They favor the approach of giving access to a book early while it's still in development and continuously adding new chapters to it.

-Each [Leanpub ebook landing page](https://leanpub.com/stratospheric) provides information about the completeness and when the last changes were published:
+Each [Leanpub ebook has its own landing page](https://leanpub.com/stratospheric) with basic information about the book and information about its completeness:

 ![Stratospheric Completeness Bar](/img/stratospheric-ebook/leanpub-completness-bar-stratospheric-example.png#center "Stratospheric Completeness Bar")